17cupsofcoffee/tetra/README.md

 ## Status

 Tetra is not currently under active development (as of January 2022).

-I will still be fixing minor bugs/updating dependencies where needed, but I don't plan on implementing any new features going forward.
+I may still fix bugs/update dependencies, but no new features are planned.

-PRs are welcome, but please open an issue/discussion if you're thinking of making a large change, so I can tell you if it's likely to be accepted or not!

 For more information, see [this blog post](https://www.seventeencups.net/posts/three-years-of-tetra/).